 6. Now screening – Use screensavers to remind new staff of helpful information and reinforce brand values.
 Guiding positive behaviors creates a domino effect, where employees become brand ambassadors, positive word of mouth spreads and business lifts.

-7. How was it for you? – Survey staff on how they’re finding the new hires onboarding process.
-Do this at intervals through the first 90 days – at the end of day one, week one, day 30 etc. This provides reassurance for the employee and a valuable gauge of onboarding effectiveness for HR Managers.
+7. How was it for you? – Survey staff on how they’re finding the onboarding process.
+Do this at intervals through the first 90 days – at the end of day one, week one, day 30, etc. This provides reassurance for the employee and a valuable gauge of onboarding effectiveness for HR Managers.

 8. Get involved – Encourage participation early to help new staff immerse themselves in the company faster and alleviate that common feeling of being ‘useless’ early on.
-This could be reviewing promotional material, testing an online application or suggesting website improvements.
+This could be reviewing promotional material, doing online learning or suggesting website improvements.

 9. Buddy up – Assign new staff an existing employee to guide them in their first week and answer any questions.
 Having a buddy like this helps form valuable personal connections and reduces any reluctance of new staff to ask questions of their manager.

 10. Be app-ealing – Spotlight new hires in your employee app content feed so that everyone in the organization sees, including remote and non-desk-based workers.
 Encourage new employees to download the app to stay connected and ‘in the know’ with company news.

 11. Food for thought – They say an army marches on its stomach.
 Well, so do staff.
 Having a morning tea or off-site paid lunch with teammates on the first day provides valuable bonding time, as well as filling hungry bellies.